yavemu/cryptoyam/README.md

 - - - -
 ## Documentation

-  After run the project you can open de documentation running on your browser `http://localhost:8080/docs/`
+  After run the project you can open the documentation running on your browser `http://localhost:8080/docs/`

 - - - -
 ## Enpoints list